fccoelho/epigrass/docs/source/overview.rst

     single: Database;epigrass database

 Time series of **L**, **S**, **E**, and **I**, from simulations, are stored in a MySQL database named *epigrass* .
 The results of each individual simulation is stored in a different table named after the model's script name, the date and time the simulation has been run.
 For instance, suppose you run a simulation of a model stored in a file named :file:`script.epg`, then at the end of the simulation, a new table in the epigrass database will be created with the following name: *script\_Wed\_Jan\_26\_154411\_2005*.
 Thus, the results of multiple runs from the same model get stored independently.

+Epigrass also supports the SQLite database and CSV files as output for the time-series.
+The naming convention also applies to these other formats.

 .. rubric:: Footnotes